 The Material Object Paradigm Visual experience is normally structured around material objects—material masses bounded by continuous surfaces.
 What we normally see is their features, their movements, and what happens to them.

 The Material Object Paradigm is contested from many directions, and I shall not attempt to defend it here.
-My concern in this paper is with visual states that flout the paradigm.
+My concern in this chapter is with visual states that flout the paradigm.
 For there are other things we see, or seem to see—light, regions of darkness, shadows, reflections in mirrors, shiny spots, and depicted objects.
 Aside from light (which presents a rather different problem), each of these lacks physical mass.
 Because they are non-physical, it’s appropriate to call them visual ephemera.

 The phenomenology of ephemeral vision is complex.
 In some ways, it is strikingly similar to that of seeing ordinary material objects; ephemera look as if they occupy clearly demarcated volumes; they change; they move; they possess colour.
 At the same time, their visual presentation is different from that of material objects: in good conditions of observation, it is visually evident that they are not material objects.